AlexsLemonade/refinebio-docs/docs/main_text.md

 For an individual microbial species, there are often multiple genome assemblies available.
 Multiple assemblies from a species often reflect that multiple strains from that species have been characterized or established as laboratory strains.
-To process microbial RNA-seq data in refine.bio, domain experts select a _single_ "blessed" genome assembly to be used to generate transcriptome index.
+We use a single genome assembly, selected by domain experts, when we generate the transcriptome index used for each microbial species.
 The single genome assembly is typically from a common laboratory strain.
-The "blessed" strain transcriptome index is used to quantify _all_ RNA-seq data from that species, regardless of a sample's reported strain of origin.
+This strain's transcriptome index is used to quantify _all_ RNA-seq data from that species, regardless of a sample's reported strain of origin.
 Quantifying using a single strain background allows us to generate compendia using a single transcriptome index, but most likely results in some loss of information for samples that do not originate from that strain.

 For a list of supported microbial species and the assemblies used, please see the [`config/organism_strain_mapping.csv`](https://github.com/AlexsLemonade/refinebio/blob/master/config/organism_strain_mapping.csv) file.